Journal Viator, vol. 55:1

 Response - Carmen Nocentelli

-De Solistitionis insula magna: There and Back Again to the Island of Paradise; Approach to the Supernatural, Space, and Belief in Medieval Galicia (11th–12th Centuries) - Xosé M. Sánchez Sánchez
+De Solistitionis insula magna: There and Back Again to a Paradise Island; Approach to the Supernatural, Space, and Belief in Medieval Galicia (11th–12th Centuries) - Xosé M. Sánchez Sánchez

 "Aliqua nostra navigia transeuntia per insulas": Venetian Networks of Islands - Nicola Carotenuto